BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• While overall employment in the Tourism and Hospitality industry increased by 2.2% in June 2024, the percentage of workers employed full-time slightly decreased from May 2024 to June 2024 (65% in May 2024 vs 63% in June 2024).
+- Overall employment in the Tourism and Hospitality industry increased by 1.7% in November 2024, but the percentage of workers employed full-time decreased from October 2024 (64% in October 2024 vs 62% in November 2024).

 Chart 6 tracks monthly full time and part time employment in BC’s Tourism and Hospitality sector since 2019.
 This chart has three display options, which can be toggled at the lower right-hand side of the chart.
 The first option displays the total employment as well as the percentage of full time and part time workers; while this option is selected, a single a single year and sector can be displayed at a time.
 The second option shows all sectors at once, and allows the user to select as single year and status at a time.
 The third option shows all years at once, and allows the user to select a single status and sector at a time.